drug-design/course/docs/chapters/structure-activity-relationships.md

     ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_NH2_replace_f2.png){: loading=lazy }
 #### Testing H-Bond Donor Capability of the Amines

-It is possible to test the hydrogen bond capability of a primary amine group by replacing the NH<sub>2</sub> by N(CH<sub>3</sub>)<sub>2</sub>.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/testing-h-bond-donor-capability-amines-93c2a28b'><i class='fa fa-play' aria-hidden='true'></i></button>It is possible to test the hydrogen bond capability of a primary amine group by replacing the NH<sub>2</sub> by N(CH<sub>3</sub>)<sub>2</sub>.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_NH2_replace_f3.png){: loading=lazy }
 #### Example 1: Imidazole Acetic Acids

-The SAR data obtained in this example indicate that the NH<sub>2</sub> group may be involved with two hydrogen bonds in the interaction of the molecule with the receptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-1-imidazole-acetic-acids-8dec94ac'><i class='fa fa-play' aria-hidden='true'></i></button>The SAR data obtained in this example indicate that the NH<sub>2</sub> group may be involved with two hydrogen bonds in the interaction of the molecule with the receptor.
 Other changes including the geometrical and the physico-chemical properties of the molecules such as the polar surface area, pKa, hydrophobicity, solubility, solvation etc... must also be envisaged.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.